Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 **Tenth**, if you want to verify that everything is working on your router after reboot, you can log in as root and run `ifconfig` again.
 This time, you should see `eth0`, `wlan0`, and `br0` devices.
-Of course, the `ping` command should also work too.
+Of course, the `ping` command should work too.

 **Eleventh**, you should now be able to connect a wireless device like a phone or a laptop to your shiny new WAP!

 ## Deep dive into `configuration.nix`

-For the truly inquisitive who are still reading, let's breakdown what the different parts of the configuration file actually mean, and how they help define our wireless router.
+For the truly inquisitive who are still reading, let's break down what the different parts of the configuration file actually mean, and how they help define our wireless router.

 ### Bootloader